 This is a follow up story for Passport 4 Change.
-If you're interested in reading how they got started, published over 1 year ago, check it out here.
+If you're interested in reading how they got started, published about 2 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Guten Tag!
 Namaste!
 Bonjour!
 Hello!
 My name is Tiffany Reimer and I am the creator of Passport 4 Change.
 Passport 4 Change is an educational tooth fairy adventure that takes children’s imaginations around the world while teaching them about geography, math, foreign currency exchange, and exposes them to different cultures.

 The mission of my Tooth Fairy teaching kids about the diversity and unity in our world is so important now more than ever.